 - You are a kidney dialysis or kidney transplant patient.

 While you do not have to pay a premium for Part A if you meet one of those conditions, you must pay for Part B if you want it.
-The Part B monthly premium for the large majority of enrollees is $134.
-The amount phases up to $428.60 for high-income retirees.
+The Part B monthly premium for the large majority of enrollees is $135.
+There is a surcharge for high-income retirees which phases up by income level.
 The premium is deducted from Social Security or civil service retirement payments.
-Part B also requires an annual deductible of $183.
+Part B also requires an annual deductible of $185.

 If you have questions about your eligibility for Medicare Part A or Part B or if you want to apply for Medicare, call the Social Security Administration at (800) 772-1213, or go online at www.medicare.gov.
 You can also get information about buying Part A, as well as Part B, if you do not qualify for premium-free Part A.